-While we are not aware of other companies developing epigenomic controllers, we compete with many companies that are using other technologies targeting the same indications we are currently pursuing.
+We may face competition from new entrants to the epigenetic medicine space.
+We also compete with many companies that are using other technologies targeting the same indications we are currently pursuing.
 We expect our product candidates to compete with companies developing technologies that focus on gene-expression control using various technologies, such as CRISPR gene editing, gene therapies, non-coding RNA therapeutics, and small-molecule epigenetics, including Alnylam Pharmaceuticals Inc., Beam Therapeutics, Inc., Biogen Inc., Constellation Pharmaceuticals, Inc., CRISPR Therapeutics AG, Editas Medicine, Inc., Epizyme, Inc., Intellia Therapeutics, Inc., Ionis Pharmaceuticals, Inc., Janssen Pharmaceuticals, Inc., Pfizer Inc., and Sangamo Therapeutics, Inc. Even if approved and commercialized, our product candidates may fail to achieve market acceptance with hospitals, physicians, or patients.
 Hospitals, physicians, or patients may conclude that our products are less safe or effective or otherwise less attractive than existing drugs.
 If our product candidates do not receive market acceptance for any reason, our revenue potential would be diminished, which would materially adversely affect our ability to become profitable.